xiaoyang-sde/knowledge-base/docs/javascript-tutorial/01-the-javascript-language/08-prototypes-inheritance.md

 The internal algorithm of the built-in `join` method only cares about the correct indexes and the `length` property.
 It doesn’t check if the object is indeed an array.

-This can also be done by chaning the `__proto__` property of the `obj`, but remember that we only can inherit from one object at a time.
+This can also be done by changing the `__proto__` property of the `obj`, but remember that we only can inherit from one object at a time.

 ## 8.4 Prototype methods, objects without **proto**